Published 2021-02-02.

 Next: Check Out Django Shopping Carts

-OK, so Python, and therefore Django is winning.
+Python, and therefore Django, is winning.
 I admit that I like the Django slogan: “Django – The web framework for perfectionists with deadlines”.
-When an option dominates the competition, you would need a really special reason to consider other options.
-My functional and non-functional requirements are mainstream, so I'm going to check out the leading option.
-Today the leading option is Django.
-Stay tuned…
+When an option dominates the competition, you would need an exceptional reason to consider other options.
+My functional and non-functional requirements are mainstream, so next I will check out the leading option: Django.